 Penn State faculty or staff members cannot be participants.

 Professional or keynote presenters whose only role in attending is as a presenter.

 NOTE: Individuals attending a conference who may also present a session on their research findings as a secondary role could still be considered participants if appropriately documented.

 Research subjects receiving incentive payments to participate in studies are not participants for the purposes of this policy.

 Post-doctorates and graduate assistants serve in a dual role at the University.
 These individuals are eligible to be participants unless they have a role in organizing the event or forwarding the project’s aims and are receiving compensation directly or indirectly from the grant.

-Student wage employees, including graduate assistants receiving bridge funding over the summer through wage or Fixed-Term 2 appointments, are participants only if they are strictly attending the workshop for training purposes.
+Student wage employees, including graduate assistants receiving bridge funding over the summer, are participants only if they are strictly attending the workshop for training purposes.

 The determination of participant status relates to their primary role – student or employee/graduate assistant.
 For a project where post-doctorates or graduate assistants or wage payroll students of the University are helping to manage the logistical/administrative details of a sponsored conference or training project, such work would be considered part of their appointment duties and therefore their time and/or travel expenses should be paid for by another appropriate funding source.
 They should not receive participant support funds on top of that.
 Conversely, if a post-doctorate, graduate assistant or student wage employee is attending a conference specifically for the purpose of receiving training, those costs generally may be included as participant support costs.

 Participant support costs are direct costs for items such as participant allowance, supplies, per diem, travel expenses, and/or registration fees paid to or on behalf of a participant in connection with a meeting, workshop, conference, symposium or training project conducted under the award.
 Amounts must be reasonable, based on type and duration of the activity, and outlined in the program solicitation.